jdlph/MIOCSV/README.md

 StringRange | define a string range by [head, tail] to facilitate string operations | template | C++11 | stdcsv.h

 ### Getting Started

+We start with some simple examples to illustrate its APIs and use cases.
+See [TransOMS](https://github.com/jdlph/TransOMS/blob/main/src/utils.cpp) for its real-world application.

 ***Use Reader***
 ```C++
 #include "stdcsv.h"